-Last updated July 2014Updated from a series written by Alec and Val Scaresbrook for Koi, Ponds and Gardens magazine.
+Last updated March 2018Updated from a series written by Alec and Val Scaresbrook for Koi, Ponds and Gardens magazine.

-August is a quiet time for pond work, but as we move through the month, it is worth thinking, alas, about the end of summer, so you can plan essential chosres and planting.
+August is a quiet time for pond work, but as we move through the month, it is worth thinking, alas, about the end of summer, so you can plan essential chores and planting.

 Plants – planning for colour around the pond

 Plant of the month – chameleon plant (Houttoynia cordata variegata)